Craig White

-Craig White (born 1969) is a former English cricketer, who played Tests and ODIs.
+Craig White (born 1969) is an English former international cricketer.
 He is currently a cricket coach.

 Domestic career

 Born 16 December 1969, Morley, West Yorkshire, England, White was brought up in Australia, but later moved back to England, his country of birth, where he became Yorkshire's first-ever overseas signing.
 At the time Yorkshire still operated a policy of only employing cricketers born in Yorkshire, even though English counties could play up to two overseas players if they wished.
 Having played in Australia, White was not initially qualified to play for England when he returned.
 This led to Yorkshire listing him as an overseas player.

 At the start of his career, White was an all-rounder who batted right-handed and bowled right-arm off spin.
 In his twenties, he changed his style to become a fast bowler, after doubts were raised about the purity of his spin-bowling action.